Mirror (group): Endorsements

 Mirror, both individually and as a group, have acquired numerous endorsement deals in various industries throughout their career.
-They have collaborated with Gucci, Burberry, and Giorgio Armani, and endorsed cosmetics brands such as Shiseido, NARS Cosmetics, Charlotte Tilbury, Laura Mercier, and Estée.
-They are popular figures in the food industry, endorsing brands such as Häagen-Dazs, Vita, Nestlé, Deliveroo, and Coca Cola.
+They have collaborated with multiple luxury fashion brands such as Gucci, Dior, Burberry, Louis Vuitton, and Yves Saint Laurent, and endorsed cosmetics brands such as Shiseido, NARS Cosmetics, Charlotte Tilbury, Laura Mercier, and Estée Lauder.
+They are popular figures in the food industry as well, endorsing brands such as Häagen-Dazs, Vita, Nestlé, Deliveroo, and Coca-Cola.
 In 2021, three members of Mirror collaborated with McDonald's to release the Hong Kong-exclusive "Keung B Meal", headlined by Keung To.
 Anson Lo and Ian collaborated with the Hong Kong Tourism Board to promote local attractions during the COVID-19 pandemic in Hong Kong.
 In August 2021, Samsung Hong Kong announced Mirror as its ambassador for the Galaxy Z Fold3 5G and Z Flip3 5G smartphones.
-On 8 September 2021, it was announced Anson Lo and Edan Lui were to join the Bvlgari Family and to star as brand ambassadors for their B.zero1 jewellery collections.
-In September 2021, Calvin Klein Hong Kong unveiled Anson Lo, Anson Kong, Ian Chan and Keung To, as the faces of their 2021 autumn and winter series, with their ad campaigns featuring across Asia.
+On 8 September 2021, it was announced Anson Lo and Edan were to join the Bvlgari Family and to star as brand ambassadors for their B.zero1 jewellery collections.
+In September 2021, Calvin Klein Hong Kong unveiled Anson Lo, Anson Kong, Ian, and Keung To, as the faces of their 2021 Autumn and Winter series, with their ad campaigns featuring across Asia.
 According to a report by admanGO in 2021, Mirror's ads amounted to 70% of Hong Kong's ad market, helping drive up ad spend overall.
-In October 2021 and December 2022, Mirror collaborated with Mcdonald's Hong Kong to promote the 'Famous Order' campaign.
-In February 2023, Watsons launched a crossover campaign with Mirror, titled 'Let's Go Green with MIRROR', to encourage customers across the four Asian markets of Hong Kong, Malaysia, Taiwan and Singapore, to make more sustainable choices.
+In October 2021 and December 2022, Mirror collaborated with McDonald's Hong Kong to promote the 'Famous Order' campaign.
+In February 2023, Watsons launched a crossover campaign with Mirror, titled 'Let's Go Green with MIRROR', to encourage customers across the four Asian markets of Hong Kong, Malaysia, Taiwan, and Singapore to make more sustainable choices.